My 20 best places to visit in New Zealand

 Our guide explained to us some geographical details and about the tectonic plates in New Zealand and then we were off onto the ice.
 We walked behind the guide because every step to the wrong side could mean falling into crevasse and potentially die.
 The guide led us through the ice and even into ice caves.

-Now, this all happened back in 2010, when it was still possible to get onto the glacier from the glacier tongue.
+Now, this all happened back in 2010, when it was still possible to get onto the Franz Josef Glacier from the glacier tongue.
 This is not possible anymore since the glacier retracted too much that it became dangerous.
 But luckily it’s still possible to get onto the glacier by helicopter.
 And there are plans for a future cable car that brings tourists to the glacier so everyone can see it again.

 Wanaka lies in the middle of this stunning Lord of the Rings landscape.
 It’s a quiet town with the famous Wanaka Tree in the water.